charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Immediate improvements needed

--   **Implement Adaptive Mask Learning**: Replace the fixed "last-10-tokens" approach with a truly learnable attention pattern that selects crucial tokens.
 - **Extend Training Data**: Use the full WikiText-2 dataset (rather than just snippets) to get more realistic coverage and reduce overfitting.
 - **Fine-Tune Hyperparameters**: Adjust learning rates, batch sizes, and sequence lengths to improve stability and convergence.

 ### Technical Challenges to Address

 - **Efficiency of Sparse Attention**: We need a way to apply sparse or partial attention without incurring large overhead.
 - **Scalability**: Ensuring the method works for sequence lengths of 512 or more without requiring excessive memory.
 - **Maintaining Baseline Accuracy**: Preserving perplexity and text coherence while discarding tokens.

 ### Questions You Need Help With